isabelc/EDD-Related-Downloads/readme.txt

 == Changelog ==

+= 1.7 =
+* New = option to show only the related download image without the title.
+* Tweak = Improved styling.
+Images are now aligned even if long titles are of uneven lengths.

 = 1.6.1 =
 * New - A new filter, edd_related_downloads_image_size, lets you modify the image size retrieved for the featured image.
 Thanks to eliorivero.
 * New - Checks if the image URL has the correct scheme in SSL environments.
 Thanks to eliorivero.